serious/AspNetCoreSimpleCookieAuthenticationExample/README.md

 # AspNetCoreSimpleCookieAuthenticationExample
 *This project (startup.cs and account controller codes) is created for who want's to create CookieAuthentication based .net core MVC project infrastructure easly  with minimum effort.
-This is not complete project/solution, this project just includes "Startup.cs" and "AccountController" file codes for example.
+This is not complete project/solution, this project just includes "Startup.cs" and "AccountController.cs" file codes for example.